 In order to be considered for a Baggage Master position, you MUST...

-- ...be available for at least four months (more preferred) in the period between May 15th and November 1st.
+- ...be available for at least three months (more preferred) in the period between May 1st and November 1st.
 It helps to be able to work at either the beginning or the end of this time span, if not both.

 European tourist visas are only valid for three months.
 While we are not required to verify the legal status of independent contractors, there is a risk of deportation for overstaying a visa.

 - ...possess a valid driver’s license, and be old enough to rent a motor vehicle from a major agency (at least 21 in Europe, 23 is preferred).
 You must also be able to operate a manual transmission vehicle (generally a light truck, but of a size that can be driven with a normal license).

 - ...possess at least rudimentary French language skills.
 Other languages are a strong plus.